francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 These conditions are essential for maintaining the modularity, allowing each method to be typed without knowing the implementation of the other methods.

-The system does not allow returning a null value or a method call, since these cases can be easily desugared, as shown in @ret-desugar.
+The system does not allow returning `null` or a method call, since these cases can be easily desugared, as shown in @ret-desugar.
 Similarly, functions that do not return a value can be represented by having them return a call to the `Unit` constructor.

 #example[
   Given the following program: